 - Companies achieve increased profits through incremental customer spending and stronger loyalty.

 I’m hesitant to apologize for this blunt, yet obvious dynamic… because it works!
-As a consumer I don’t want to be hounded by irrelevant ads; as a marketer I don’t want to waste time and money on non-responders.
+As a consumer I don’t want to be hounded by irrelevant ads; as a digital marketer I don’t want to waste time and money on non-responders.

 Is your CRM strategy living in the past?